Analytics glossary · cross-sport

 Percentage of carries with 8+ defenders in the box.

-Tough matchup proxy.
+Tough-matchup proxy.
 Stacked boxes crush rushing EPA.
-RBs with 30%+ stacked box rate have an outsized positive signal when they still produce — they're earning every yard.
+RBs with 30%+ stacked box rate carry an outsized positive signal when they still produce; they're earning every yard.

 Category